Propagator norm and sharp decay estimates for Fokker-Planck equations with linear drift: Preliminaries and main result

-\begin{remark} Inequality \eqref{RegH1} does not characterize the sharp regularization rate of the FP equation, it rather gives an upper bound to that rate.
-Hence, the conclusion $\tilde{h}(t) \leq 1-c_2 t^{\alpha}$ is also just an upper bound for the short time behavior, rather than the dominant part of the Taylor expansion of $\tilde{h}(t)$. \end{remark} \begin{remark} Proposition \ref{RegWitha} provides an \emph{isotropic} regularization rate.
-We note that this result can be improved for degenerate, hypocoercive FP equations, which give rise to anisotropic smoothing: There the regularization is faster in the diffusive directions of $(\ker C_S)^\perp$ than in the non-diffusive directions of $\ker C_S$. ``Faster'' corresponds here to a smaller exponent in \eqref{RegH1}.
+\bea{\begin{remark} We note that the statements \eqref{eqshortFP} and \eqref{RegH1} are different in nature: While the equality \eqref{eqshortFP} \emph{characterizes} the short-time decay of $e^{-Lt}$, the inequality \eqref{RegH1} only provides an \emph{upper bound} for the short time regularization of $e^{-Lt}$.
+Hence, since Proposition \ref{RegWitha} is based on \eqref{RegH1}, it can only yield the conclusion $\tilde{h}(t) \leq 1-c_2 t^{\alpha}$, which is also just an upper bound for the short time behavior, rather than the dominant part of the Taylor expansion of $\tilde{h}(t)$.
+But if $\alpha$ is known to be minimal in \eqref{RegH1}, then it is also minimal for \eqref{eqshortFP}. \end{remark}} \begin{remark} Proposition \ref{RegWitha} provides an \emph{isotropic} regularization rate.
+We note that this result can be improved for degenerate, hypocoercive FP-equations, \bea{and it gives rise} to anisotropic smoothing: There the regularization is faster in the diffusive directions of $(\ker C_S)^\perp$ than in the non-diffusive directions of $\ker C_S$. ``Faster'' corresponds here to a smaller exponent in \eqref{RegH1}.

-An example of different speeds of regularization is given in \cite[Section 11]{Sc} for the solution $f(t, x,v)$ of a kinetic FP equation in $\mathbb{T}^d \times \R^d$ without confinement potential.
+An example of different speeds of regularization is given in \cite[Section 11]{Sc} for the solution $f(t, x,v)$ of a kinetic FP-equation in $\mathbb{T}^d \times \R^d$ without confinement potential.
 In that case the short-time regularization estimate for the $v$-derivatives is the same as for the heat equation, since the operator is elliptic in $v$.
 But the regularization in $x$ has an exponent 3 times as large; this corresponds, respectively, to the two cases $m_{HC}=0,\,1$ in \eqref{RegH1}.
 A more general result about anisotropic regularity estimates can be found in \cite[Section A.21.2]{Vi09}.
 In an alternative description one can fix a uniform regularization rate in time, by considering different regularization orders (i.e.\ higher order derivatives) in different spatial directions in the setting of \emph{anisotropic} Sobolev spaces.
 A definition of these functional spaces and an example of this behaviour is provided in \cite{OPP}, regarding the solution of a degenerate Ornstein-Uhlenbeck equation. \end{remark} \end{subsection} \end{section}